hoangduytran/blender-manual/manual/grease_pencil/properties/layers.rst

    Copy All Layers to Selected
       Copy all layers to the selected Grease Pencil object.

+.. _bpy.ops.grease_pencil.layer_move:

+Reorder Layer
+   Moves the active layer or layer group up/down in the tree.

 Below the layers list there are additional settings: